motor-js/motor-website/docs/1A Introduction.md

 ## Motivation

-Motor exists to simplify the creation of custom dashboards off the Qlik engine.
+Motor.js exists to simplify the creation of custom dashboards off the Qlik engine.

 The Qlik APIs provide an interface for building web mashups, allowing for custom user experiences powered by Qlik's associative engine.
 These mashups are often lengthy to develop and require specialist knowledge of the Qlik APIs.

-Motor has been developed to make building these dashboards easy, by handling connection to the engine and providing complete components, graphs and utlities.
+Motor has been developed to make building these dashboards easy, by handling connection to the engine and providing complete components, graphs and utilities.

-Motor aims to provide the following:
+Motor.js aims to provide the following:

 - <b>Easy Mashup Development</b>: We aim to make the creation of Qlik Mashups as simple as possible for developers, removing the need for detailed knowledge of the Qlik APIs.
-- <b>Powerful Theming</b>: Tailor the component library to your brand and layout needs.
-From simply applying your brand color, to editing our theme object and component functionality via props.
+- <b>Powerful Theming</b>: Motor.js is based off a CSS in JS framework.
+You can tailor the component library to your brand and layout needs, from simply applying your brand color, to editing our theme object and component functionality via props.
-- <b>Responsive Components</b>: All our components are responsive out of the box
 - <b>Helpful Utilities</b>: Re-usable hooks to simplify interaction with the associative engine